powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 #### IEEE-CDF

-The following artifacts provide the support of the [IEEE-CDF](../grid/formats/ieee-cdf.md) format.
+The following artifacts provide the support for the [IEEE-CDF](../grid/formats/ieee-cdf.md) format.

 **powsybl-ieee-cdf-model**
 This module provides classes to model the network regarding the IEEE-CDF format.

 **powsybl-ieee-cdf-converter**
+This module provides an implementation of the converter API to allow a user to load/save a network from/to an IEEE-CDF file.

+#### PSS/E

+The following artifacts provide the support for the [PSSE/E](../grid/formats/psse.md) format.

+**powsybl-psse-model**
+This module provides classes to model the network regarding the PSSE format.

+**powsybl-psse-converter**
+This module provides an implementation of the converter API to allow a user to load/save a network from/to a PSSE file.

+#### MatPower

+The following artifacts provide the support for the [MatPower](../grid/formats/matpower.md) format.

+**powsybl-matpower-model**
+This module provides classes to model the network regarding the MatPower format.

+**powsybl-matpower-converter**
-This module provides an implementation of the converter API to allow a user to load/save a network from/to a IEEE-CDF file.
+This module provides an implementation of the converter API to allow a user to load/save a network from/to a MatPower file.

 #### AMPL